 The idea of companion planting is not a new one.
 Planting flowers and other plants together can create a mutually beneficial relationship.

-Plants that have natural repellent properties can keep pests from eating another plant.
+Certain plants have natural repellent properties that can keep pests from eating other plants.
 Other plants can attract pollinators, allowing their neighbor plants to flourish.
 Still, others can help balance out the acidity in the soil.
 Flowers that cohabitate well can also provide each other with the nutrients they need to grow.

 Companion planting is an easy way to create a vibrant garden.
 Whether you are a beginner gardener or have been gardening for years, your garden can be a neighborhood highlight.
 It is crucial to consider both the color of your flowers and the conditions they need to grow.